 You probably didn’t know you had the basis of a wargames table in your spare room, did you?
-With the help of a few sheets and planks of wood Dave Lockwood show us how to convert a spare bed into a stable wargames table.
+With the help of a few sheets and planks of wood, Dave Lockwood shows us how to convert a spare bed into a stable wargames table.

 As most soldiers spend the vast majority of their time not engaged in combat, in this article from March 1996, R. James Oliver presents some ideas for wargaming everything other than big battles

 Back in 1988 the then editor of Wargames Illustrated, Duncan Macfarlane, paid a visit to the ‘Wargames Garden’ of John Ruddle.
 In this trip down memory lane, we take a photographic tour of this unique gaming setting.